queryluke/masseffect-5e-data/data/gear/experimental-barrier-generator-exe.md

 cost: 0
 weight: 0
 ---
-Convert 10 omni-gel into 1d4+4 black beads that measure 2 centimeters in diameter but weigh nothing.
+Convert 10 omni-gel into 1d4+4 black beads that measure <me-distance length="1" tiny /> in diameter but weigh nothing.
 These beads are held in place on the user's wrist by the omni-tool's hard light field.

 As an action, you can launch a bead at a target location within <me-distance length="75" />.
 The bead explodes on impact and is destroyed.
 Each